-2 Quad Sets (Knee Push-Downs) Lie on your back and press knees into mat by tightening muscles on the front of the thigh (quadriceps).
+Quad Sets (Knee Push-Downs) Lie on your back, press knees into mat by tightening muscles on the front of the thigh (quadriceps).
 Hold for a 5 count.
 Do NOT hold breath.
 Perform 20 times.

-Gluteal Sets (Bottom Squeezes)

-Squeeze bottom together.
+3 Gluteal Sets (Bottom Squeezes) Squeeze bottom together.
 Hold for a 5 count.
 Do NOT hold breath.
 Perform 20 times.

-4 Hip Abduction and Adduction (Slide Heels Out and In) Lie on your back with toes pointed to ceiling and knees straight.
-Tighten thigh muscles and slide leg out to side and back to starting position.
-DO NOT CROSS MIDLINE!
-After surgery, your therapist will advise how and when to start this exercise.
+4 Hip Abduction and Adduction (Slide Heels Out and In)

+Lie on your back with toes pointed to ceiling and knees straight.
+Tighten quad muscles and slide leg out to side and back to starting position.
 Perform 20 times.

-5 Heel Slides

-(Slide Heels Up and Down)
+5 Heel Slides (Slide Heels Up and Down)

-Lie on your back; slide heel up surface bending knee.
+Lie on your back and slide heel up a flat surface bending knee.
+After surgery, your therapist may have you use a strap around foot to assist gaining knee bend.
 Perform 20 times.

-6 Short Arc Quads Lie on your back, place a 6-8 inch rolled towel under knee.
+Short Arc Quads

+Lie on your back and place a 6-8 inch rolled towel under knee.
 Lift foot from surface, straightening knee as far as possible.
 Do not raise thigh off rolled towel.

-Perform 2 sets of 10.
+Perform 2 sets of 10 times.